A Quantum Version of The Spectral Decomposition Theorem of Dynamical Systems, Quantum Chaos Hierarchy: Ergodic, Mixing and Exact: The Quantum Version of Spectral Decomposition Theorem (QSDT)

 \subsection{The Quantum Spectral Decomposition Theorem (QSDT)}

-In the previous section we have establish the framework based on the classical limit and the Wigner transform.
-Now we can write the spectral decomposition theorem in quantum language.
+In previous section we presented a framework based on the classical limit by means of Wigner transform.
+Now we can write Spectral Decomposition Theorem (Theorem 7 of section 3) in quantum language.
 First, we assume that

-\begin{itemize} \item In the classical limit $\hbar\rightarrow0$ the quantum system has a classical evolution $T$\footnote{Of course, we make the natural choice of $T$ as $T:\Gamma\rightarrow \Gamma$ with $T(\phi=(q,p))=\phi(1)=(q(1),p(1))$, that is, $T$ is the classical evolution operator determined by the Hamilton equations.} defined over the phase space $\Gamma$ with an associated Frobenius-Perron operator $P$ constrictive.
+\begin{itemize} \item If $\hat{U}$ represents the evolution\footnote{By remark $(I)$ of previous section we know that $\hat{U}$ is not necessarily $\hat{U}=e^{-i\frac{\hat{H}}{\hbar}t}$ given by Hamiltonian, i.e. $\hat{U}$ may also be Floquet operator.} of a quantum system then $\hat{U}$ has a corresponding classical evolution automorphism \footnote{Of course, we can make the natural choice of $T$ as $T:\Gamma\rightarrow \Gamma$ with $T(\phi=(q,p))=\phi(1)=(q(1),p(1))$, i.e. time step is equal to one and $T$ is the classical evolution operator determined by Hamilton equations.
+However, the choice of time steps is arbitrary.} $T$ defined over $\Gamma$ and $T$ has an associated constrictive Frobenius-Perron operator $P$.

 \item There exists a stationary density $f_{\ast}$, that is, $Pf_{\ast}=f_{\ast}$. \end{itemize}